EATING DISORDER TREATMENT FOR ALL GENDERS

 - Recognition that healthy, recovered people come in all shapes and sizes

 - Recognition that all bodies deserve to be nourished and experience satiety

 - Belief that weight loss attempts and focus are contraindicated for recovery from all eating disorder diagnoses Kitchens that are open and accessible as in a homelike setting; at any time throughout the day, individuals can request and be provided with more food for satiety

 Co-occurring presentations such as substance use disorder and trauma reactions such as PTSD share common causal and maintaining factors with eating disorders that influence treatment and recovery.
 At many of our locations, we integrate specialized programming to address these factors.
 We use the concept of “healthy self” and “disordered self” dialogues as a model for build ing symptom control, self-awareness, and perspective.

 Core interventions can include:

 Schuyler Bailar is the first transgender NCAA D1 Men’s athlete and Monte Nido & Affiliates Fellow.
 Schuyler has a shared history with our organization, having attended Oliver-Pyatt Centers where he was first able to discuss his gender identity aloud.
-During this time period, Mr. Bailar also attended gender workshops at the YES!
-Institute in Miami, Florida, which allowed him to better understand his gender.
-Soon after, Mr. Bailar began his transition.
 Now a college graduate and influential speaker and advocate, Mr. Bailar will work closely with the team at Monte Nido & Affiliates to continue teaching and guiding others on gender-inclusive care, particularly in the context of eating disorder treatment.